 Performance And Reliability

-ProtonVPN operates 112 servers in 14 world countries, mostly located in Asia, Europe, North America, and Australia, with no unusual choices or particularly exotic locations.
+ProtonVPN operates more than 395+ servers in 30+ world countries, mostly located in Asia, Europe, North America, and Australia, with no unusual choices or particularly exotic locations.
 In addition to the fairly modest selection of standard servers, ProtonVPN allows you to enjoy an extra layer of protection with Secure Core servers – servers located in privacy-friendly countries, including Switzerland, Island, and Sweden.
 If you opt for Secure Core, your traffic first passes through ProtonVPN’s proprietary Secure Core servers and is then routed to the server in the location of your choice (Canada, the US, the UK, Germany, Spain, the Netherlands, France, Singapore or Japan).
 The employment of this method ensures that your location information and real IP address will not be leaked even if the endpoint server is compromised.

 Generally speaking, ProtonVPN allows you to enjoy excellent speeds, particularly if you opt for one of the more expensive subscription plans.
 Most of the time, the diminishment in speed is barely noticeable and you can stream HD content with hardly any buffering.
 The performance is as good as expected and there are no IP or DNS leaks.
 So far, so good.

 As far as compatibility goes, ProtonVPN does rather well, with desktop clients for Windows, MacOS, and Linux and mobile clients for Android and iOS.
 You can easily set it up on DD-WRT routers using the simple tutorial available on the website.
 For more good news, ProtonVPN is integrated with the Tor network.

 There are no bandwidth limits, but the speed is limited with the free version of the software.
 The number of simultaneous connections you get to enjoy depends on your subscription plan and ranges between 1 and 10 concurrent connections.